-As a Senior Teaching Fellow in Petroleum Geoscience and Petroleum Engineering his time is focussed on the two taught masters courses.
-Peter teaches the "Introduction to Petroleum Geology" and "Well Log Petrophysics" courses, leads petroleum engineering aspects of the Wytch Farm Field Development Project and contributes to a number of other lecture courses.
-Peter co-leads field courses to the Wessex Basin for Petrolem Geoscience and Petroleum Engineering, and Metal and Energy Finance MSc students.
-He also co-leads the West Texas carbonate field course for the Petroleum Geoscience students.
+As a Senior Teaching Fellow in Petroleum Geoscience and Petroleum Engineering his time is focused on the two taught masters courses.
+Peter teaches the "Introduction to Petroleum Geology" and "Well Log Petrophysics" courses, leads petroleum engineering aspects of the Wytch Farm Field Development Project (Phase 1 to 3) and contributes to a number of other lecture courses.
+Peter co-leads field courses to the Wessex Basin for Petroleum Geoscience and Petroleum Engineering, and Metal and Energy Finance MSc students.
+He also co-leads the West Texas / Oman carbonate field course for the Petroleum Geoscience students.

 - Senior Teaching Fellow, Imperial College London (2015-Present)

 - Research Fellow, Imperial College London (2012-2015)

 - Research intern, ExxonMobil Ustream Research, Houston (2012)

 - PDRA, Imperial College London: Outcrop modelling, carbonate heterogeneities and fluid flow (2010-2012)

 - PGRA, Univesity of Leicester, "Physical Properties of Cenozoic Carbonate Sediments - determining cyclicity & heterogeneity from core and downhole data (IODP Exp.
 320)".
 (2009)

 - Physical Properties Specialist, Integrated Ocean Drilling Program: Expedition 320 - Pacific Equatorial Age Transect (2009)